Nagoya Gakuin University

 Courses open to North Central College exchange students include Japanese language (five levels), Japanese linguistics, religion, history, business management, economics, literature, society and international relations.
 Other courses include Japanese intercultural communication, Japanese culture, a Seminar on Japanese Studies, badminton and karate.

 Students have the chance to participate in field trips to historically rich places such as Ise Shrine, Iga Ninja Village and Mt.
 Fuji.
 Internships are also available for students with an intermediate/high level of Japanese.

 Students are required to complete GLS 277 in the spring term prior to studying abroad.

 Students usually earn 9-12 credits per term.
 All grades earned abroad affect students North Central College GPA when transferred back.
 Students cannot take courses pass/fail.

-Please refer to the links below for more NGU academic information, as well as a list of NGU courses.
+Please click here for more NGU academic information, as well as a list of NGU courses.

 Note: Students must have courses pre-approved by North Central College prior to taking them abroad.
 If students change their course schedules while abroad, they must get this change approved.
 Some departments only permit students to take a certain number of courses that count toward their major abroad; by getting all courses pre-approved, this ensures that these courses will count towards their degrees.

 Housing and Meals

 Students live in international residences halls on campus or in pre-arranged apartments.

 Meals: not included in program fees.
 Students prepare their own meals in a shared kitchen with their roommates.